 For English Learner (EL) students, SU/SDsSupervisory unions and, supervisory districts- must provide EL appropriate programs and accommodations that ensure English Language Learner (ELL) students have access to grade-level curricula so they can meet promotion and graduation requirements.
-These programs and accommodations must be documented in each student's presonalized Learning presonalized l
+These programs and accommodations must be documented in each student's pPersonalized ILearning pPlan.